python/cpython/Doc/howto/sorting.rst

 ========================

 Both :meth:`list.sort` and :func:`sorted` accept a *reverse* parameter with a boolean value.
-This is using to flag descending sorts.
+This is used to flag descending sorts.
 For example, to get the student data in reverse *age* order:

     >>> sorted(student_tuples, key=itemgetter(2), reverse=True)